Kenning

 Using Kenning as a library in Python scripts

-Kenning is a regular Python module - after pip installation it can be used in Python scripts.
+Kenning is also a regular Python module - after pip installation it can be used in Python scripts.
 The example compilation of the model can look as follows:

 from kenning.datasets.pet_dataset import PetDataset